Want to avoid sun damaged skin this, and every, summer? Learn how in this post!

 - Use a well-formulated sunscreen with a minimum SPF 30 whenever possible.
 Curious about how to use sunscreen properly?
 Read more here.

-Adding in an antioxidant formulation like our Bespoke Vitamin C Serum, helps protect skin further.
+Adding in an antioxidant formulation like our Glow Getter 3, helps protect skin further.
 Antioxidants like vitamin C and E and green tea, are antioxidants that help protect skin from the free radical damage that comes with sun exposure.
 Free radicals are unstable molecules that attack skin’s proteins (collagen and elastin, for example), lipids and worst of all, DNA.
 Antioxidants help protect against this kind of damage.
 We like to apply Bespoke Vitamin C every morning underneath our sunscreen.
 Already have skin that’s damaged?
 Retinoids, a class of ingredients that come from Vitamin A, have been shown to help reverse some of the damage.
 Retinoids boost collagen production in skin, helping to maintain its firmness.
-Our A is for Anti-Aging Serum contains retinaldehyde, a gentle and highly effective retinoid, along with other actives, which helps to reduce the appearance of wrinkles and fine lines, brighten skin, reduce hyperpigmentation and protect it against sun damage.
+Our Advanced+ Renewal contains retinaldehyde, a gentle and highly effective retinoid, along with other actives, which helps to reduce the appearance of wrinkles and fine lines, brighten skin, reduce hyperpigmentation and protect it against sun damage.
 Find both serums in our Radiant Skin Set.

 Is It Time to Visit Your Dermatologist?